UKHomeOffice/docker-aws-cli/README.md

 # docker-aws-cli

-A simple aws cli client
+A simple aws cli client based on Alpine

 Usage